Criminal Law in Poland & Penal Code in Poland

 If the committed act resulted in non-payment of the required public-law receivables, the perpetrator shall also pay the unpaid receivables within the time limit set by the authorized body.

-However, the perpetrator will not avoid criminal liability as a result of voluntary disclosure of the fiscal crime or fiscal petty crime, if the voluntary disclosure has been made:
+The perpetrator will not avoid criminal liability as a result of voluntary disclosure of the fiscal crime or fiscal petty crime, if the voluntary disclosure has been made:

 1. at the time when the law enforcement authority already had clearly documented information about a fiscal crime or a fiscal petty crime;